LounekGit/Salamandra.Cdn/PRIVACY_POLICY.md

 By using Salamandra, you agree to the following privacy policy.

 ## 2. What information is stored
-Your guildId is stored if you are blacklisted.
+Your server ID is stored if you are blacklisted.

 ## 3. How we use your information
-The guildId is only used for kicking Salamandra from your guild.
+The server ID is only used for kicking Salamandra from your guild.

 ## 4. Temporarely stored Information
 Salamandra may keep information in an internal cacheing mechanic for a certain amount of time.